 - When the subject incurs transportation expense that would not be incurred in the normal course of treatment which are not reimbursed by another mechanism.

-Depending on the needs of the study, the Controller's/Accounts Payable Office offers subject payments via debit card, gift card, check or petty cash (for on-site payments of $100 or less per visit).
+Depending on the needs of the study, the Controller's/Accounts Payable Office offers subject payments via debit card, check or petty cash (for on-site payments of $150 or less per visit).
 Below is a summary of these payment methods.
-Complete information is available on the Controller's Office Research Subject Payments FAQs.
+Complete information is available on the Controller's Office guidelines on Paying Research Subjects.

 - Payment in the form of a Visa Prepaid Debit Card rather than paper check or petty cash

 - Eliminates the need to submit check requests for research subjects

 - Less risk than maintaining a petty cash account

 - Empowers department(s) to manage transactions via a web-based portal compliant to HIPAA regulations

 - Balances are backed by Visa's zero liability guarantees, virtually eliminating loss due to fraud or theft.

 Contact the Controller's Office at COSolutionCenter@ucsf.edu or 415-476-2126 for more info on the procedures for registering and ordering cards.